troyjosedev/frontendmentor_challenge/sunnyside-agency-landing-page-main/README.md

 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
+- Best view espesifically in 375px and 1440px

 ### Screenshot
 #### Mobile